Daraak/python_projects/README.md

 1. Logger:- This can be used to log the workouts and diet meals seperately, regardless of that the data can be retrieve particularly

 2. Star Pattern:- This is just a simple code which takes a number from you as an input (as rows) and also asks for the pattern style you want and then print accordingly

+3. Stone Paper Scissor:- Many of us have played this game with friends (humans), let's try once palying with a machine